reasoning_effort

 When using Google AI Studio via Requesty:

-For both tests, you can use either an OpenAI or Anthropic reasoning model, for example:
+For both tests, you can use either an OpenAI, Anthropic or Gemini reasoning model, for example:- “openai/o3-mini”

 - “anthropic/claude-sonnet-4-0”